-- their true long term liability (i.e. the actual eventual cost of benefits payable to their employees and exemployees) is not affected by the pace of paying contributions; - lower contributions in the short term will be assumed to incur a greater loss of investment returns on the deficit.
-Thus, deferring a certain amount of contribution may lead to higher contributions in the long-term; and - it may take longer to reach their funding target, all other things being equal.
+- their true long term liability (i.e. the actual eventual cost of benefits payable to their employees and exemployees) is not affected by the pace of paying contributions; - lower contributions in the short term will result in a lower level of future investment returns on the employer's asset share.
+Thus, deferring a certain amount of contribution may lead to higher contributions in the longterm; and - it may take longer to reach their funding target, all other things being equal.